HPC is everywhere

 Atos and Deep Learning

-The Atos and Bull teams are actively working, together with technological partner NVIDIA®, to provide the Deep Learning expertise, the hardware and software solutions, and the services you need throughout the development stage and the production stage of your Deep Learning project.
+The Atos team are actively working with technological partner NVIDIA®, to provide the Deep Learning expertise, the hardware and software solutions, and the services you need throughout the development stage and the production stage of your Deep Learning project.